tkivisik/useful-bash/README.md

 ```

 ### paste
 Appends the corresponding lines of files.
 Can be used to add a new column.
+Default delimiter is TAB.

 Example:
 ```bash